martymcflywa/ecu/year_1/sem_2/CSP2348_data_structures/module_06/lecture_binary_trees.md

 	- Visit all nodes (elements) of the tree in some predetermined order
 		- ie. Visit per node once and only once
 	- Must:
-		1. Visit rood node, R
+		1. Visit root node, R
 		2. Traverse the left subtree l
 		3. Traverse the right subtree r
 	- But in which order?